Shurdington

-Shurdington has an 11th-century church (St. Paul's), a modern Social Centre (completed 1998) containing the Century Hall and Millennium Hall, a Primary School, a post office and general store and a hairdresser.
+Shurdington has an 11th-century church (St. Paul's), a modern Community Centre (completed 1998) containing the Century Hall, Millennium Hall and Sobey Suite; a Primary School, a post office and general store, a cafe and hairdresser (Beauty and the Teacup).
 There are two public houses: the Bell Inn and The Cheese Rollers.
-The latter is named for the annual cheeserolling event which takes place at nearby Cooper's Hill.
+The latter is named for the annual cheese rolling event which takes place at nearby Cooper's Hill.

 Governance

 An electoral ward in the same name exists.
 The area of this ward and the population are identical to that of the parish.

 Sports and recreation

 Local community organisations include the 15th Cheltenham (Shurdington) Scout Group, the Cricket Club, and a Women's Institute.

 Shurdington has one of the 471 King George's Fields as its recreation ground.